• Skip to primary navigation

 Notes

-3. If you find there are lumps in the mixture then put it in a mixer jar/grinder and grind it to a fine powder 🙂
+3. If lumps form, grind the mixture in a mixer jar into a fine powder.

-4. Store it in an airtight container and use within 15 days.
+4. Store in an airtight container for up to 15 days.

 Nutrition